EricDavenport/GameNightOrganizer/README.md

 ## **Technologies Used**
-* SwiftUI: For the user interface and front-end logic
+* [SwiftUI](https://developer.apple.com/xcode/swiftui/): For the user interface and front-end logic
-* Firebase: For backend services including Authentication, Firestore for real-time database amd Storage
+* [Firebase](https://firebase.google.com/):) : For backend services including Authentication, Firestore for real-time database amd Storage

 ## _To Do List_
 - [X] Event view list